Support Page Content

 - We recommend keeping track of your progress within your inbox.
 You can do this how you like, but a good method is:

-- If not using a dedicated email address, set up an Outlook rule to auto move all the submissions to a dedicated folder to keep them together.
+- If using your own work email instead of a shared inbox in your department/division, set up an Outlook rule to auto move all the submissions to a dedicated folder to keep them together.

 - In Outlook, after processing each item, flag the email.

-- When replying to the email to proof, check off the flag as completed.
+- When replying to the email to send the edited item back to the submitter for proofreading, check off the flag as completed.

 - After completing each email, mark all emails for that week with a color using the “categorize” option (week 1 = green, week 2 = pink, etc.) so you know with which week emails are associated.
-Set five colors, one for each week of the month (including occasional fifth).
-This will make it much easier when trying to find a certain week’s emails in the future!
+Set five colors, one for each week of the month (including occasional fifth week).

-- IMPORTANT: Hornet Weekly adheres to Sac State and/or CSU style.
+IMPORTANT: Hornet Weekly style is based on Sac State and/or CSU style.

 - Bold (ONLY the headline should use bold for emphasis).